 What Is Estate Planning?

 There is a misconception that estate planning is all about deciding who gets your assets when you die.
 While that is true, estate planning encompasses much more than that.
 The estate planning process involves strategically arranging your assets, designating trustworthy persons to handle your affairs, and putting your wishes on paper.
 As you develop your estate plan, you make important decisions about medical care, family needs, charitable donations, and your legacy.
+Speak with a Davis estate planning lawyer today!

 Why Is Estate Planning Important?